Koromix/rygel/web/koromix.dev/pages/tytools.md

 Download ready-to-use binaries from the release section of the [dedicated repository](https://github.com/Koromix/tytools/releases).

-## Linux
+## Linux (Debian)

-A signed Debian repository is provided, and should work with Debian 11 and Debian derivatives (such as Ubuntu).
+A signed Debian repository is provided, and should work with Ubuntu 22.04+.

 Execute the following commands (as root) to add the repository to your system: